J3698/j3698.github.io/_posts/2021-03-05-explaining-real-time-style-transfer-with-adain.markdown

 {% include img.html src="../pics/scalenormalized.png" %}

 In essence, we've modified the photograph's encoding so that each feature map has the same statistics as the corresponding feature map in the painting's encoding.
 This step is called adaptive instance normaliziation, or AdaIn.
-It's adaptive because we can do it for any painting, and it's instance normalization because we don't need a bunch of different input images to do it.
+It's adaptive because we can do it for any painting, and it's instance normalization because we we can do it with just one input image and style image.

 {% include img.html src="../pics/adain.png" %}